prisma/prisma-examples/.github/readmes/_using-the-graphql-api-subs.md

 > **Note**: You need to replace the `__POST_ID__`-placeholder with an actual `id` from a `Post` item.
 You can find one e.g. using the `filterPosts`-query.

 #### Delete a post

-You need to be logged in for this query to work, i.e. an authentication token that was retrieved through a `signup` or `login` mutation needs to be added to the `Authorization` header in the GraphQL Playground.
-The authentication token must belong to the user who created the post.

 ```graphql
 mutation {